Torch Inference Service

 object,

-encapsulating the backend, preprocessing, and postprocessing logic
+which encapsulates the backend, preprocessing, and postprocessing logic.

 The service can be configured as part of the overall Infernet configuration